 Many translators will offer promotions when they are contacted by a new client.
 For example, if you normally charge $25 per page, you could offer to do a project for $10 a page.
 This way, there is less risk for the client and they will come back for more work in the future.
 Another strategy is, if you have a multi-page project, you can offer to do the first few pages for free.

-6. Join your country’s association of professional translators.
+6. Join an association of professional translators

 This should be a given, but once you have a solid foundation of work experience, you should join your country’s translation association.